thaitrann/OULAD_ETL/README.md

 from St_StudentVle
 order by date_click
 ```
-This absolutely changed my result, ODS table from storing 100 million rows only has 2 million rows left but I will try to figure out another way to handle full data. sorry for my problem!
+This absolutely changed my result, ODS table from storing 100 million rows only has 2 million rows left but I will try to figure out another way to handle full data.
+Sorry for my problem!
 ## ETL Implementation
 I split control flow into 2 packages:
 1. **LoadStaging.dtsx**: This package has control flow and data flow for loading from the data source to the staging table.